 There is No Intercession in the Hereafter according to the Qur'an

 The Qur'an is clear on the matter.
 It is a repeated, core and fundamental theme of the Qur'an that absolutely no mediator, intercessor, can go in-between Allah and His judgments of His servants.
-It is so often repeated under various styles, themes, overtly and covertly, that its practically impossible to show all the verses in this article.
+It is so often repeated under various styles, themes, overtly and covertly that it is practically impossible to show all the verses in this article.
 One who sincerely reads the Qur'an will be surprised to notice this strikingly clear message.

 Then, why did mankind fabricate the opposite ideas?
 The answer is provided in the Qur'an - it is that mankind always wishes to attribute and associate partners with Allah.
 In this case, associating partners is achieved by assigning some of Allah's power to judge and forgive to other mortal beings, they are not satisfied with the message of Allah alone as the one with complete power and might: